ryenus/rop/README.md

 }
 ```

-During the end of parsing, if a method named `run()` is found, it would be called automatically, another benefit is that the options and the behaviour are both put inside the Command itself.
-If there're multiple `run()` methods in a command class, only the first found will be called.
+## Understanding Rop

+The most significant thing in Rop is the `OptionParser` class, with which Commands are registered, then you call its `parse()` method to parse the command line arguments.

+### The `@Command` Annotation

+Any vanilla class can be turned to a valid Command with the `@Command` annotation.

+### The `@Option` Annotation

+In a Command class, those fields having the `@Option` annotation, are viable to be set from command line argments when the Command and Options are recognized during parsing.
+The above example should make it pretty clear.

+### Command Registration

+The parser, i.e, the `OptionParser` class, provides a `register()` method to allow a Command, i.e. a class annotated with `@Command` or its instance, to be registered with the parser.
+The `register()` method is chainable, as it always returns the parser object.

+A Command can also be registered by passing it directly to the constructor `OptionParser(Object ...)`, so you don't have to explicitly call the `register()` method.
+As you can see, the constructor can be called with any number of Commands.

+### Post Parsing Hook - Method `run`

+A Command can have a little magic.
+If it has a method named `run`, such as `run(OptionParser parser, String[] params)`.
+The parser would call this method at the end of parsing.

+If you're not interested in getting either the parser, or the parameters, just omit it, or even both of them.

+Note that if there're more than one `run` method, only the first would be called.

-In the above example,  `FooCommand.run()` would be called automatically, in which it can receive a reference to the parser itself, and all the remaining arguments in the params array.
-However, either argument or both can be omitted.
+In the above example,  `FooCommand.run()` would be called automatically, in which it can receive a reference to the parser itself, and an array which consists of all the remaining arguments.

-## Supported Field Types and Default Values
+### Supported Field Types and Default Values

 * String, and all primitive type and their wrapper types are directly supported.
 * File, Path are supported as well, but not Date/Time yet.